MileHacker Logo

 Timing Your Visit

-High Season (April-May, September-October, national holidays): Enjoy ideal weather for sightseeing.
+High Season (April-May, September-October, national holidays): Enjoy perfect weather for sightseeing.
 Expect larger crowds and higher prices for a place to stay and how to get around.

 Low Season (July-August, December-February): Find lower prices and fewer tourists.
-Summer brings heat and heavy rain; in winter you'll find cool, damp, and sometimes foggy conditions.
+The summer season brings heat and heavy rain; in winter you'll find cool, damp, and sometimes foggy conditions.

 Special Weather Notes